bbc/lrud/docs/index-align.md

 We have 2 "grids", each with 2 rows and 3 items per row.
 As the `root` node is `orientation: 'horizontal'`, these 2 grids would be sat next to each other horizontally.

-If the user was focused on `grid1_item6` (the last item of the 2nd row of the grid on the left) and the user pressed `right`, ordinally, LRUD would then put your focus onto `grid2_item1` (the first focussable `activeChild` of the grid on the right).
+If the user was focused on `grid1_item6` (the last item of the 2nd row of the grid on the left) and the user pressed `right`, ordinally, LRUD would then put your focus onto `grid2_item1` (the first focusable `activeChild` of the grid on the right).

 But what if we wanted the grids themselves to be index aligned between each other?